1099 Forms

 Step 2: File a new return as an original (do not check “CORRECTED”) with the correct information.
 Do not use the “VOID” box to correct a previously filed return.

-Generally, payments to corporations are exempt from Form 1099-MISC, but report gross proceeds paid to an attorney, medical and health care payments, substitute payments in lieu of dividends or tax-exempt interest, and cash payments for the purchase of fish for resale (reportable on Form 1099-MISC, box 11).
+Generally, payments to corporations are exempt from Form 1099-MISC, but gross proceeds paid to an attorney, medical and health care payments, substitute payments in lieu of dividends or tax-exempt interest, and cash payments for the purchase of fish for resale are still reportable even if it’s a corporation.

-File a corrected Form 1099-MISC (check the “CORRECTED” box) showing the accurate amount this is a Type 1 correction.
-You should NOT use the VOID box to correct a return already filed with the IRS.
+File a corrected Form 1099-MISC (check the “CORRECTED” box) showing the accurate amount.

-For payments to U.S. persons, you generally report U.S.-source payments on Forms 1099.
-So, Foreign-source payments to U.S. persons aren’t reportable on Form 1099-MISC.
-Do note that payments to foreign persons are reported on Form 1042-S when they are U.S.-source amounts subject to chapters 3 or 4.
+Foreign-source payments to U.S. persons aren’t reportable on Form 1099-MISC.
+Payments to foreign persons are reported on Form 1042-S when they are U.S.-source amounts subject to chapters 3 or 4.

-Begin 24% backup withholding immediately, leave the TIN box blank, and report the withholding in box 4 and on Form 945; continue soliciting the TIN using Form W-9.
+Even after multiple tries, if TIN was not provided, Bbegin 24% backup withholding immediately, leave the TIN box blank, and report the withholding in box 4 and on Form 945.

 Generally, no, payments for freight/shipping aren’t reported on Form 1099-MISC or 1099-NEC.
 However, if you pay a nonemployee for services and include unaccounted-for reimbursements (such as shipping) in the payment, include the total in box 1 of Form 1099-NEC.